 (e) such additional matters (if any) as are prescribed by the Commonwealth Human Embryo regulations for the purposes of section 21(4)(e) of the Commonwealth Human Embryo Act.

-[Section 53ZB inserted by No. 17 of 2004 s.
+[Section 53ZB inserted: No. 17 of 2004 s.
 36.]

 53ZC.
 Notification of decision